Paschke duality and assembly maps: Introduction and statements

-where the colimit runs over the $G$-finite subcomplexes of {$E_{\cF}G^\cw$.
-We }construct an analytic assembly map where the $C^{*}$-category $ \bK^{(G)}_{\std}$ is defined in Definition \ref{qeroighjoreqgreqfefwfqwef} and the reduced crossed product for $C^{*}$-categories is as introduced in \cite{cank}, see Section~\ref{weroigjwoergergwgre} for the precise construction.
+where the colimit runs over the $G$-finite subcomplexes of $E_{\cF}G^\cw$. {In Definition \ref{wergoijowergerreggwgw} we} construct an analytic assembly map where the $C^{*}$-category ${\bC}^{(G)}_{\std}$ is defined in Definition \ref{qeroighjoreqgreqfefwfqwef} and the reduced crossed product for $C^{*}$-categories is as introduced in \cite[Thm.
+12.1]{cank}.

-In the special case where $A$ is a {unital} separable $G$-$C^*$-algebra and the coefficient pair is $(\bC,\bK)=(\Hilb^{G}(A),\Hilb_{c}^{G}({A}))$ the assembly map $\Ass^{\an}_{\cF}$ reduces to the classical one.
-More precisely, in Definition \ref{wergoijowergerrrfrfrfrfeggwgw} we provide a spectrum-valued version of the classical Kasparov assembly map {and in Proposition \ref{weiojgwoerferww} we show the following comparison result.} \begin{prop} We have an equivalence between the assembly maps $ \Ass^{\an}_{\cF} $ from \eqref{eqwfqwefewfwdqwedqwq} and $\mu^{Kasp}_{\cF,A}$ from \eqref{rerwwerfefefwef}. \end{prop}